zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 1. Consider whether the git references are correct (e.g., not comparing main to an ancient tag)
 2. Focus categorization efforts on the most significant changes
 3. Be more selective about what qualifies as a "Major Feature" or "Major Bug Fix"
-4. Consider grouping PRs by category in the "What's Changed" section
-5. Use collapsible sections to keep the comment readable

 ### No PRs Found Between References